By Megan Gackler

 The Third Option

 Thus far I have suggested two separate possibilities: that Mary Laurens said she wanted to become a boy because she identified as male and experienced gender dysphoria, and that she said she wanted to become a boy because she knew gender norms were wrong.
 But is it possible these two options are not so easily distinguished?
-Is it possible that Mary Laurens was mad at being forced into female gender norms, not because she knew they were wrong, but because she was actually male?
+Is it possible that Mary Laurens was mad at being forced into female gender norms, not because she knew they were wrong, but because she identified as male?
 Transgender activist, writer, and YouTuber Jackson Bird remembers experiencing just this phenomenon.
 Bird recalls that when he was little, and presented as female, it angered him that he was always expected to take charge of stereotypically feminine activities such as decorating, or cleaning up.
 Looking back on these memories, Bird admits, “I never gave a second thought to whether women should have to do those things, I just knew that I shouldn’t have to do those things.”¹¹ This could have been what Mary Laurens was experiencing.
 It is possible that she would have agreed, for example, that her sister Martha should have to wear a corset, because Martha was a girl, but that she should not, because she was a boy.

 The Gender-Transgressive Question Dogs Transgender History

 So far my entire debate on whether or not Mary Laurens was transgender has revolved around whether she was actually transgender, or if she was just gender transgressive.
 This question seems to be the one that comes up any time a historical figure’s gender identity is questioned.
 It is a tedious question to have to grapple with every time, but it probably does have to be asked, especially when the person was assigned female at birth.
 After all, there were many women of the time who lived as men simply to have more opportunities open to them.
-Discussing possible transgender people in the Early Modern period, historian Gary Ferguson offered a clue to how to answer this question by breaking people assigned female at birth who lived as men into two categories.
-Ferguson explains that “some did so indefinetly, taking on a male identity, trade, and perhaps marrying a wife, others did so temporarily and strategically, to study, work, fight, move around freely, or to avoid poverty without falling into prostitution.”¹² It is reasonable to assume that the ones who “did so indefinetly” were in fact transgender men, while the ones who “did so temporairly and strategically” were women in disguise, though this sometimes becomes more complicated.
+Discussing possible transgender people in the Early Modern period, historian Gary Ferguson offered a clue to how to answer this question by breaking biological women who lived as men into two categories.
+Ferguson explains that “some did so indefinetly, taking on a male identity, trade, and perhaps marrying a wife, others did so temporarily and strategically, to study, work, fight, move around freely, or to avoid poverty without falling into prostitution.”¹² It is reasonable to assume that the biological women who “did so indefinetly” were in fact transgender men, while the ones who “did so temporairly and strategically” were women in disguise, though this sometimes becomes more complicated.
 For instance, a woman living as a man “strategically” may find that this strategic goal requires her to keep up this masquerade indefinitely; meanwhile an actual transgender man would find himself with new opportunities, even though this is not why he transitioned.

-While developing this criteria further is important to the study of transgender history in general, they do not help much with the case of Mary Laurens, who never got to live presenting as a man at all.
+While developing this criteria further is important to the study of transgender history in general, they do not help much with the case of Mary Laurens, who never got to live as a male at all.
 In response to John’s letter, their father replied “a narrative of the history of Joan of Arc may cure the little Maid’s ambition for Breeches.”¹³ There is no further record of Mary Laurens’s gender identity.

 The Rest of Mary Laurens’s Life